 This decision was carefully considered and followed an in-depth analysis of the responses to the consultation.
 Council recognised that the majority of respondents disagreed with proposals to increase the renewal fee and explored the concerns of many organisations and the individual registrants who responded.
-However, Council agreed the need to safeguard the HCPC's financial sustainability, to ensure that it can continue to fulfil its statutory role to protect the public and its commitment to meet the expectations of stakeholders.
+However, Council agreed the need to safeguard the HCPC's financial sustainability, to ensure that it can continue to fulfil its statutory role to protect the public.